 Among their services are numerous managed services, data services, and professional services, which include migration to AWS and well-architected reviews.
 As for the resources, it comes with AWS Cloud, remote DBA, optimization costs, BlueBin case study, and many others.

 Privacy and security are important factors for people who use Cloudsigma.
-Designed to work independent of location, the cloud server is governed by the laws of the country where it resides.
+Designed to work independently of location, the cloud server is governed by the laws of the country where it resides.
 It complies with the most stringent ISO 27001 requirements to ensure the security of your data.
 Nearly all customers can use free resources offered by the company; those who spend at least $10 per month receive 1GB RAM, 5 T.B. outbound data, as well as 50GB SSD for free.
 However, some disadvantages of cloud sigma include:

-- Registration of domains are not available
+- Registration of domains is not available

 - Shared hosting is not user-friendly

 4- Amazon EC2

 In terms of cloud computing services, Amazon EC2 is one of the biggest.
 You can launch applications without any advanced commitment with the secure, resizable cloud computing capacity.

 Additionally, you have the option of choosing your operating system, memory configuration, boot partition size, and CPU.
 Finally, Amazon’s EC2 offers a large range of instances and employs technologies to deliver a reliable service.